Can you provide a business with context-aware, grounded compliance guidance, while safeguarding the sensitive data?

 Part 1: The Six Walls Between Your PII and Our AI

-When someone uploads an incident report that says "Jane Doe, SSN 123-45-6789, witnessed the altercation," we need the AI to understand "there was a workplace violence incident with a witness" without ever learning Jane's name or Social Security number.
+When someone uploads an incident report that says "Jane Doe, SSN 123-45-6789, witnessed the altercation," we need the AI to understand "there was a workplace violence incident with a witness" without that name or Social Security number reaching the model.

 We don't rely on one filter for this.
 We stack six, each one a safety net for the layers above it.
 If any single wall has a gap, the next one catches it.

-1. 1Client-Side Pre-Screen.
+- 1Client-Side Pre-Screen.
 Before a text-readable file ever leaves the browser, we scan it for common PII patterns.
-If we detect a match, the upload is blocked and the user sees exactly what was found and why.
+If we detect a match, the upload may be blocked and the user sees exactly what was found and why.
 They can remove the sensitive data and re-upload, or choose not to upload at all.
 For binary files (PDFs, images), this layer can't inspect the content.
-Those are caught by the server-side sensitivity classifier and redaction layers after text extraction.
+Those are routed to server-side sensitivity classification and downstream redaction layers after text extraction.

-2. 2Sensitivity Classifier.
-A fast, lightweight LLM reads the beginning of the document and classifies it: public, internal, confidential, or restricted.
-Restricted documents, such as those containing raw SSNs, medical diagnoses, or bank account numbers, are blocked by policy.
-They never reach the guidance model.
+- 2Sensitivity Classifier.
+A fast, lightweight model reads the document and classifies it: public, internal, confidential, or restricted.
+BizNerva is a workplace-compliance platform, so material that falls outside that scope is designed to be blocked at this layer rather than redacted: a document that actually contains individual student or minor records, protected health information, raw SSNs, or bank account numbers is stopped here rather than flowing into the guidance model.
 Each layer has its own failure mode tuned to the risk it guards against.
 Some fail toward caution, others toward availability.
 Getting those defaults right matters more than you'd think.

-3. 3Structured Field Nulling.
-We maintain an explicit map of hundreds of PII fields across dozens of database tables.
-When we pull your compliance records to build AI context, every mapped field (names, emails, phone numbers, witness lists, employee IDs) gets set to null before it enters the prompt.
+- 3Structured Field Nulling.
+We maintain an explicit map of PII fields across our database schema.
+When we pull compliance records to build AI context, supported mapped fields (names, emails, phone numbers, witness lists, employee IDs) are nulled before they enter the prompt.
 This isn't pattern matching.
-It's a hand-curated, table-by-table field registry that evolves with every schema migration.
+It's a hand-curated, table-by-table field registry that evolves with schema migrations.

-5. 5Deep JSON Walk.
+- 5Deep JSON Walk.
 Our AI pipeline produces intermediate artifacts like classifier outputs, extraction results, and decision traces.
-Before any of these are written to the database, we recursively walk every JSON object and apply text-level scrubbing to every string leaf.
-No PII leaks into our audit trail.
+Before these artifacts are written to the database, we recursively walk JSON objects and apply text-level scrubbing to string leaves where technically supported, reducing the chance that PII lands in audit artifacts.

-6. 6The LLM Client Gate.
+- 6The LLM Client Gate.
 The final wall for text-based AI calls.
-Every chat message, system prompt, conversation context, and uploaded document content passes through PII redaction inside our LLM client wrapper before reaching the model.
-For binary documents (scanned PDFs, images), OCR extraction requires the model to see the raw content.
+Chat messages, system prompts, conversation context, and extracted document text pass through pattern-based PII redaction inside our LLM client wrapper before reaching the model where technically supported.
+For binary documents (scanned PDFs, images), OCR extraction may require the model to see the raw content.
 That's the tradeoff we put in the user's hands via the Quality vs. PII-Safe mode choice described below.
-But once text is extracted, the gate catches it.
+Once text is extracted, the gate applies pattern-based redaction before guidance calls.

 Why six layers instead of one good one?

-Because no single layer can be perfect.
-Regex misses novel PII formats.
-Field maps miss free-text.
-Classifiers have confidence thresholds.
-Each layer catches what the others miss.
-We run hundreds of automated PII-safety tests against all six layers in CI, on every pull request and every deploy.
-A regression in any one layer lights up the build before it gets anywhere near production.
+Because no single technique is perfect on its own.
+Each layer is designed to catch what the others might miss, so a gap in one is covered by the next.
+We run hundreds of automated PII-safety tests against all six layers in CI, so a regression in any one layer surfaces in the build well before it reaches production.

 The OCR Tradeoff: Quality vs. Zero Exposure